tprai/Nintendo/README.md

+## Editor Note

+All credit to [github.com/lrusso.](https://github.com/lrusso) I only changed the controls and added a speed up function (TAB for 4x, Backquote for 16x).
+Also you can now upload zip files containing nes files.

 # Nintendo

 A Nintendo emulator with mobile compatibility designed for running in pure JavaScript pre-ECMAScript 2015 (no WebAssembly).
 Simply open the link below, click the red icon, and select a ROM file in `NES` format from your computer; it will be loaded and booted automatically.